 One of my favorite things in the world is the combination of mint + chocolate.
 Something I’m sure I get from my Dad, who always has a bag of Peppermint Patties in the freezer!
 Perhaps that’s where this idea for a minty frozen treat originated from.

 I created this recipe during our recent heatwave (80 degrees in a country with no air conditioning is considered a heatwave, ok?).
 It’s cool and refreshing, but also made entirely with whole, healthy, and hydrating ingredients.
 You can make this recipe with or without adding matcha powder.
 Matcha adds a bit more green color to the recipe, but also a great dose of antioxidants.
-You can find matcha tea powder in the tea aisle of most grocery stores or asian food markets.
+You can find matcha tea powder in the tea aisle of most grocery stores or Asian food markets.
 Personally I use my Vital Proteins Matcha Collagen, which combines matcha powder with collagen for even more health and hydration benefits.
+Want $10 off your Vital Proteins order?
+Click here and a $10 credit will be added to your order (valid for a limited time).

 Collagen is vital to supporting our body’s hydration.
 Water is transported throughout our body using our fascial system, which is made up of layers of a material that resembles saran wrap.
 This fascial tissue is made up almost entirely of a protein called collagen, and our bodies start to produce less of it after the age of 25.
 Getting more collagen into your diet is a great way to support your fascial system, which not only helps with proper hydration but also slowing down the aging process.
 If you want to learn more about this check out my course, The Hydration Checklist, and if you wanna know more about collagen and how it helps with hydration visit this post).